Skip to content

 I like to describe the antibody as essentially the bus — it delivers the passenger, the siRNA, to where it needs to go.
 The siRNA is the therapeutic; that's the part that does the work inside the cell.
 We're able to deliver to the specific cells we need to target.

-We were the first company to demonstrate successful targeted delivery of RNA to muscle.
+We were the first company to demonstrate successful targeted delivery of RNA to muscle in humans.
 We've literally opened up a whole new field.
 We've changed the landscape both from a muscle perspective and in terms of what's possible with RNA therapeutics.

 That's fascinating.
 And what's your progress with the FDA at the moment?

-For FSHD, we'll be initiating two registration studies.
-The first one will be starting in pretty short order and is designed for accelerated approval.
+For FSHD, we plan to initiate two cohorts in the FORTITUDEᵀᴹ study.
+The first one will be starting in pretty short order and is designed for potential accelerated approval.
 Then, we're planning to initiate a study for full approval in the first half of next year, which we'll fully negotiate with the regulators.

 And what do the patient populations look like for these diseases?